bradylowe/Low-Light-PMT-Data-Root-Fit/README.md

  - This macro assumes a sum of three gaussians as the distribution.

 ### *run_fit_pedestal.sh*
- - This script fits selected_runs.txt to the pedestal fit.
+ - This script fits selected_runs.csv to the pedestal fit.

 ### *run_batch.sh*
  -  This script runs the run_fit_pmt.sh script on a predefined list of run_id's with predefined input arguments.